noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 Theta fighting, and from the fact that they’re usually together a lot, I know that they’re good friends.

-[Both Eta and Theta have your own qualities in what you’re good at.Eta has your own great qualities, while Theta also had your own, so I hope you’ll respect the other person as well.]
+[Both Eta and Theta have your own qualities in what you’re good at.
+Eta has your own great qualities, while Theta also had your own, so I hope you’ll respect the other person as well.]